The Email Monetization Playbook for Retail Media Networks (That Actually Scales)

 Because long-term revenue only comes from long-term trust.

-Retail media networks that win with email don’t treat it as an afterthought.
+Retail media networks that succeed with email don’t treat it as static inventory.

 They treat it as: